 We have a patch of wild nettles in our garden that we keep for the ladybirds – they’re one of the many beneficial weeds that are great to grow in the garden.

-However this year I’ve decided to share it with the ladybirds by making wild nettle pesto.
-It’s ok to share at this time of year – ladybirds tend to lay their eggs in June to July – and you don’t want to be picking nettles after the end of May for health reasons anyway (more on that later).
+However this year I’ve decided to share the patch with the ladybirds by making wild nettle pesto.
+It’s ok to share at this time of year – ladybirds tend to lay their eggs from June to July.
+And you really don’t want to be picking nettles after the end of May for health reasons anyway (more on that later).

 It’s also super quick and easy to make – it takes less than 15 minutes to whip up.
-It tastes not too dissimilar to spinach pesto, and don’t worry, nettles lose their sting after being cooked, so there’s no chance of being stung!
+It tastes not too dissimilar to spinach pesto.
+And don’t worry, nettles lose their sting after being cooked, so there’s no chance of being stung!

-I found a handy guide to identifying nettles that you might find useful if you’re not 100% sure.
+I found a handy guide to identifying nettles that you might find useful if you’re not 100% sure, otherwise consult a book on foraging.
 I felt quite confident as we’ve had our patch of nettles for over four years now, and I’ve been stung a few times on them whilst gardening!